This is Part 1 in a series about ATEK’s past and present.

-Regardless of that shortcoming stands the fact the there is barely a skeleton crew running the association—simply, many of the leadership positions have “none” next to their titles.
+Regardless of that shortcoming stands the fact that there is barely a skeleton crew running the association—simply, many of the leadership positions have “none” next to their titles.
 Positions like Vice President, Emergency Needs Committee Chair, Blood Bank Coordinator, Hagwon Commission Chair, Public School Commission Chair, Human Rights Committee Chair and many more are empty.
-Almost no one is in charge of positions that deal with the core concerns of the association.
+Almost no one has charge of positions that deal with the core concerns of the association.

 So what happens when you build it and they don’t come?
 When you rule over a kingdom of none?
 Clearly, the show must go on—people have titles, roles, duties, egos.
 Appearances must be kept, prides preserved and any internal positioning squashed.